abudrionis/icdcoder/README.md

 `python3 BERT_coder.py -train /Volumes/secretUSB/train_data.csv`

-#### Fine-tuning and evaluating
+#### Training and Testing

 **(ii)** `-train_and_test`
 			Filepath to csv file used for training and testing.
-The file needs to follow the structure specified in the README section How to prepare dataset used for fine-tuning.
+The file needs to follow the structure specified in the section *How to prepare dataset used for .

 Train and evaluate by entering